Performing Instance Restore

 To restore a Cloud SQL instance from an image-level backup, Veeam Backup for Google Cloud performs the following steps:

-- Creates a Cloud SQL instance in the target location.
+- Creates a Cloud SQL instance in the target location (that is, the project and region specified for the restore operation).

-- Deploys a worker instance in the Google Cloud region in which the repository with backed-up data is located.
+- Deploys a worker instance within the worker project in the Google Cloud region in which the repository with backed-up data is located (for MySQL instances), or in the target Google Cloud region in which the restored Cloud SQL instance will reside (for PostgreSQL instances).

 For more information on SQL dump files, see Google Cloud documentation.

-- Removes the worker instance from the Google Cloud environment.
+- Removes the worker instance from Google Cloud.

 How to Perform SQL Restore